SpiritGun91/ebayScraper/README.md

 ### Scraping eBay Listings

 1. **Run the Scraper**:
-   Execute the `main.py` script to scrape eBay listings and save the data to a CSV file, including image URLs:
+   Ensure you have a CSV file with your eBay listings ready.
+Execute the `main.py` script to scrape eBay listings and save the data to a new CSV file, including image URLs:

    ```sh
    python main.py